 In the spring semester GFU is closed on Martin Luther King Jr. Day, and one week for spring break in March.
 Students are not required to complete practicum hours during the week of spring break or finals week.
-If agreed upon by the Agency Practicum Instructor, students may do practicum hours during these weeks and holidays, but they are not required to do so.
+If agreed upon by the agency field instructor, students may do practicum hours during these weeks and holidays, but they are not required to do so.
 These weeks may be used to make up hours that were lost due to agency closures, emergencies, and health reasons.
-All required practicum hours must be complete during week 15 of the semester, unless there is an exceptional circumstance, which is approved by the Agency Practicum Instructor and the Practicum Faculty, that allows a student to attain practicum hours until Wednesday of finals week/week 16 of a semester.
+All required practicum hours must be complete during week 15 of the semester, unless there is an exceptional circumstance, which is approved by the agency field instructor and the field faculty, that allows a student to attain practicum hours until Wednesday of finals week/week 16 of a semester.

-Use the following link to access the 2023-24 GFU Academic Calendar final site visit by Practicum Faculty (both fall and spring semesters).
+Use the following link to access the 2023-24 GFU Academic Calendar final site visit by field faculty (both fall and spring semesters).